syncfusion-content/windowsforms-docs/WindowsForms/PDF-Viewer/Working-with-Hyperlinks.md

 {% endtabs %}

-## How to retrieve the Hyperlink details from PDF Viewer?
+## How to retrieve the hyperlink details from PDF Viewer

-We can retrieve the hyperlink details from PDF Viewer using `HyperlinkClickedEventArgs` when the hyperlink is clicked and using `HyperlinkMouseOverEventArgs` when the mouse is over the hyperlink.
+You can retrieve the hyperlink details from PDF Viewer by using `HyperlinkClickedEventArgs` when the hyperlink is clicked and by using `HyperlinkMouseOverEventArgs` when the mouse is over the hyperlink.

 ### HyperlinkClicked Event

-We can acquire the details of the hyperlink which is clicked in the PDF file using the `HyperlinkClickedEventArgs` in the [HyperlinkClicked](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.PdfViewer.PdfViewerControl.HyperLinkClickedEventHandler.html) event.
+You can acquire the details of the hyperlink which is clicked in the PDF file by using the `HyperlinkClickedEventArgs` in the [HyperlinkClicked](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.PdfViewer.PdfViewerControl.HyperLinkClickedEventHandler.html) event.
-Please refer the below example for more details.
+Please refer to the following example for more details.

 {% tabs %}
 {% highlight c# %}